camlinke/wordcount/part2.md

 postgres://rsjezmhdfavadr:_ams4r9uEHXcGCZOcnDqqD6Pxs@ec2-54-235-250-41.compute-1.amazonaws.com:5432/d6dpkb5kmd7bg9
 ```

-The URIs for the staging and production should match the URIs displayed when we ran the `heroku` config commands:
+The URIs for the staging and production should match the URIs displayed when we ran the `heroku` config commands.
+Test this out again:

 ```
 $ heroku config --app wordcount-stage